NU394-s2025TTh/Tribe-Z/docs/Naming-Conventions.md

 # Naming Conventions

 1. Component Names: Use PascalCase for React components.
 This helps React distinguish between components and HTML elements
 2. File Names: For non-component files, camelCase is common.
-For component files, stick with PascalCase to match the component names
+For component files, stick with PascalCase to match the component names.
 3. Folders: Keep main directories lowercase to differentiate them from components
 4. CSS Modules: If you’re using CSS modules, use camelCase for class names to maintain consistency with JavaScript naming conventions
 5. TypeScript Types and Interfaces: PascalCase for naming and then add "Prop" at the end.
 For example, "ClassProps" would be a valid interface or type name.